Rules & Regulations

 Early Bird/Special Discounts

 Ask about the different discounts we offer!
 To be eligible for discounts you must have entries and fees in by the designated due date.
 If you do not have all entries and fees paid by date given, no discount will be given.
 For all “Special Discounts”, a minimum of $2,000 in entry fees before discount must be met.
 If entry fees do not reach $2,000 before “Special Discount”, you will not be eligible for said discount.
-Discount offers cannot be combined.
+Discount offers cannot be combined with other discounts or scholarships.
 Please email or call us to hear about what discounts we offer!

 Changes and Late Entry Fees

-Mailed in payments must be postmarked by registration deadline to avoid said late fees.
-Any changes made to existing entries within 21 days of event date will be subject to a $10 change fee per change.
-NO CHANGES WILL BE MADE ON COMPETITION DAY.
+Mailed in payments must be postmarked by registration deadline to secure early pricing.
+Any changes made to existing entries within 14 days of event date will be subject to a $5 change fee per change.
+Changes made on competition day will be subject to a $10 change fee per change.
 Please check over your schedules very closely prior to the event and notify the office immediately of any changes.
-No entries will be accepted at the registration.
+No additional entries will be accepted at the event.

 Refunds/Credits

 We do not offer refunds in the case of an injury/dropped dancer.
-If a doctor’s note is provided for the injured dancer no later than one week following the event we will issue a studio credit (in the amount originally paid) to be used at any other future EnerGy event.
+If a doctor’s note is provided for the injured dancer no later than one week following the event we will issue a studio credit (in the amount originally paid) to be used at a future EnerGy competition or convention.

 PERFORMANCE DIVISIONS